tarantool/ansible-cartridge/doc/app_config.md

 to `http://localhost:port/admin/config`.
 Also, in this mode will be added the `Authorization` header for basic authorization using a cluster cookie.

-If you use HTTP mode to upload a directory, it will be pre-zipped into a ZIP archive.
-This ZIP archive will be uploaded to `http://localhost:port/admin/config` just like any other file.

 The url used to send the config will be taken from the control instance config (`http://127.0.0.1:{{ control_instance.http_port }}/admin/config` will be used) or from the `cartridge_app_config_upload_url` variable.
 Variable